-The college's Strategic Resource Plan (2023-2027) sets a framework for the board and college administration to examine future implications of major financial decisions.
-As noted on the first page, "GCC's annual planning cycle integrates priorities and key initiatives articulated in the college's Institutional Strategic Master Plan (ISMP), Program, Course, Student Services, and Administrative Unit Assessment Plans and Program reviews, and other institutional plans with the resources necessary to meet strategic planning objectives."
+The college's 2023-2027 Strategic Resource Plan (SRP) sets a framework for the board and college administration to examine future implications of major financial decisions.
+As noted in the SRP, "GCC's annual planning cycle integrates priorities and key initiatives articulated in the college's Institutional Strategic Master Plan (ISMP), Program, Course, Student Services, and Administrative Unit Assessment Plans and Program reviews, and other institutional plans with the resources necessary to meet strategic planning objectives."

-The college continually tracks the economic situation and condition of the local and federal governments and adjusts the annual budget as necessary.
-Regular meetings are held by the GCC management team to discuss the academic operations and financial position of the college.
-Additionally, during monthly board meetings, the president reports on the finances of the college.
+The college continually tracks the economic situation and condition of the local and federal governments and makes adjustments to the annual budget as necessary.
+Weekly meetings are held by the GCC management team to discuss the academic operations and financial position of the college.
+Additionally, during monthly board meetings, the president reports on the finances of the college, including financial aid, grants, externally funded programs, contractual relationships, auxiliary organizations or foundations, and institutional investments and assets.
 Because of these efforts, the college's financial health is sound, and the institution has sufficient cash flow to maintain financial stability.